 Nov 22, 2018

-Faculty Fellow Victoria Hui published an op-ed in The Globe Post about the upcoming trial of the "Occupy Central Nine" in the 2014 Umbrella Movement in Hong Kong.
+Faculty Fellow Victoria Hui (political science) published an op-ed in The Globe Post about the upcoming trial of the "Occupy Central Nine" in the 2014 Umbrella Movement in Hong Kong.

 Journalist's Expulsion May Threaten Hong Kong's Unique Financial Status